szymex/joemonster-xbmc-plugin/README.md

-joemonster-xbmc-plugin
+XBMC plugin for playing videos from joemonster.org
 ======================

-XBMC video plugin for joemonster.org